mauriciopoppe/blog/site/content/notes/mathematics/geometry/projective-space.md

 ---
 title: "Projective space"
 date: 2016-03-04 10:00:00
+description: |
+  In projective geometry unlike euclidean geometry, two parallel lines meet at a point.
+Desargues introduced the concept of a line at finity where a point at infinity can be defined.
+This article covers the need of a point at infinity in projective space, the line at infinity and the projective plane.
+image: /images/projective-geometry!perspective.jpg
+tags: ["math", "geometry", "projective geometry", "projective space"]
 references:
   - "Birchfield, S. (1998).
 An Introduction to Projective Geometry [online] Robotics.stanford.edu.
 Available at: http://robotics.stanford.edu/~birch/projective/projective.pdf [Accessed 15 Mar.
 2016]."
   - "MathHistory8: Projective geometry.
 (2011). [online] YouTube.
 Available at: https://www.youtube.com/watch?v=NYK0GBQVngs [Accessed 02 Mar.
 2016]."